pslisko/performa365docs/docs/howto/confirm_attendance.rst

 * :ref:`Instructor <instructor>`

-About
-******
+Confirm Attendance
+******************

 For scheduled course activities ( :ref:`Classroom and Virtual Classroom <classroom_virtual>` type of activities), learner's attendance needs to be confirmed.
 This will allow the activity to be marked as "completed".

-Confirm Attendance
-******************

 #.
 Go to **Catalog** > **Courses**.
 Courses can be found using search and filtering options on the **Catalog** page.
 #.
 Click the course tile.